ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 FreeBSD packages
 ^^^^^^^^^^^^^^^^

 The installation from the packages is simpler, compared to the installation from the ports.
 See the details in the FreeBSD handbook `4.3.
 Finding Software <https://docs.freebsd.org/en/books/handbook/ports/#ports-finding-applications>`_ and `4.4.
 Using pkg for Binary Package Management <https://docs.freebsd.org/en/books/handbook/ports/#pkgng-intro>`_.
-Take a look at available packages, e.g.
+Take a look at available packages, for example:

 .. code-block:: bash